wdenton/yulreftweet/README.md

 yulreftweet
 ===========

-This Ruby script posts [York University Libraries](http://www.library.yorku.ca/) reference desk activity to the [@yulreference](https://twitter.com/yulreference) account on Twitter.
+This Ruby script posts [York University Libraries](http://www.library.yorku.ca/) reference activity to the [@yulreference](https://twitter.com/yulreference) account on Twitter.

 The tweets have four fields, like this: